mirraashid/survey-docs/README.md

 # How to create a simple user feedback form using SurveyJS/React and Node.js + MongoDB Backend

 When you want to build modern, dynamic forms in a React application, SurveyJS is one of the most flexible libraries you can pick.
-Instead of manually building input boxes and validation logic, SurveyJS lets you create everything through a clean JSON schema, and the library renders the entire form UI for you.
+Instead of manually building input boxes and validation logic, SurveyJS lets you create everything through a visual builder or clean JSON schema, and the library renders the entire form UI for you.
 It also exposes several useful events - such as `onComplete` and `onValueChanged`, that make it easy to control what happens when users interact with your survey.

 In this article, we will build a User Feedback Survey, integrate it inside React using SurveyJS, and then send all submitted responses to a Node.js + MongoDB backend.